 4. This species is the Sitka spruce, known currently as Picea sitchensis (Bong.)
 Carr.
 (Traité Gén.
 Conif.: 260.
 1855, based on Pinus sitchensis Bong., Mém.
 Acad.
 Imp.
 Sci.
 Saint-Pétersbourg, sér.
 6, Sci.
 Math.
 2: 164.
 Aug 1832).
 As may be seen, Bongard proposed his name perhaps one or two months before Rafinesque proposed Abies trigona (alluding to the three-sided needles when observed in cross-section).
 It is not known exactly when, in 1832, David Don published Pinus menziesii Douglas ex D. Don in Lamb.
 (Descr.
 Gen. Pinus: 2: unnumbered page between pp. 144 and 145.
 1832; including Abies menziesii (Douglas ex D. Don) Lindl., Penny Cycl.
 1: 32.
 1833, nom. illeg., non Mirb., Mém.
 Soc.
 Hist.
 Nat.
 Paris 13: 63, 70.
 1825.)
 Should this name prove to be published prior to August of 1832, Picea menziesii (Douglas ex D. Don) Carr.
 (Traité Gén.
 Conif.: 237.
 1855) would be the correct name according to the rules of modern nomenclature.
 Fortunately, the same rules allows one to reject any name that would cause nomenclatural instability.
 Introduction of Picea menziesii for such an important species most certainly would be disruptive and Pinus menziesii would surely be rejected so as to retain Picea sitchensis as the correct scientific name for this tree.

 Sitka spruce occurs in scattered locations along the Pacific Coast from south-central Alaska to northern California.
-Although Lewis considered this to be the tallest tree, it grows only to about 80 m in height.
+Although Lewis considered this to be the tallest tree, it grows only to about 80 m (262 ft)in height.
 Sitka spruce is the state tree for Alaska.